 Inclusion Melbourne has a proud history of supporting adults with an intellectual disability and is one of Melbourne’s oldest disability support services.

 Formerly known as Gawith Villa and established by Charles Sherwin (Charlie) Gawith (1920 – 1982), services began in 1948.

 Inclusion Melbourne added volunteer support to its services in 1998, matching volunteers to fulfil a range of roles supporting people with intellectual disability.
-In 2014, Inclusion Melbourne became an auspice organisation for the Community Visitor Scheme which matches volunteers with older people in our community experiencing loneliness & isolation.
+In 2014, Inclusion Melbourne became an auspice organisation for the Aged Care Volunteer Visitors Scheme (ACVVS) which matches volunteers with older people in our community experiencing loneliness & isolation.